John Huh

-John Huh (/ˈhʌ/; 허찬수; born May 21, 1990) is an American professional golfer who plays on the PGA Tour.
+John Chan-su Huh (/ˈhʌ/; 허찬수; born May 21, 1990) is an American professional golfer who plays on the PGA Tour.
 His sole victory on the PGA Tour came at the 2012 Mayakoba Golf Classic.

-Amateur career
+Early life and amateur career

-Huh was born in New York City to Korean parents.
+In 1990, Huh was born in New York City to Korean parents.
 He moved to South Korea shortly after his birth and he lived there for 12 years, then moved to Chicago, Illinois for three years, and then to Los Angeles, California.

-He attended California State University, Northridge for two weeks before turning professional in 2008.
-Huh left college due to the lack of core courses, preventing him from receiving a scholarship and being approved for NCAA competition.
+Huh attended California State University, Northridge for only two weeks.
+Huh left college due to the lack of core courses preventing him from receiving a scholarship and being approved for NCAA competition.

 Professional career

-Early career
+Korean Tour

-With his college career ending before it began, Huh turned professional and played on the Korean Tour for three years.
+In 2008, Huh turned professional.
+He played on the Korean Tour for three years.
 In 2010 he won the Shinhan Donghae Open and was named the 2010 Korean Tour Rookie of the Year.
 He also played on the OneAsia Tour in 2010 and 2011, finishing 46th and 15th on the Order of Merit, respectively.
 He earned his PGA Tour card for 2012 by finishing in a tie for 27th at qualifying school, making the cut on the number (two Nationwide Tour graduates were among the top 25, allowing Huh to earn a Tour card).
 Prior to qualifying school, Huh had no starts on a U.S.-based professional tour.